austin-rey/React-Contact-Manager/README.md

 This is a simple project based off a React course I completed which allows users to manage contacts.

-#### Some of the concepts & technologies I learned through this courses:
+#### Some of the concepts & technologies I learned through this course:

 - Implementing a Redux store
 - Connecting components to application level state via action creators